On Nov. 12, 2011, an explosion was heard across Tehran.

 Iran’s foreign policy, however, is not subject to the vicissitudes of democracy, and Tehran will continue to support its local clients and nations that are threatened by the U.S. The base of both Hamas and Yemen’s al-Houthi fighters are zealous in their commitment to asymmetrical warfare against the region’s most powerful militaries, which are trying to wipe them out.
 Simply put, they are poor and desperate and have banked on a strategy of victory or death.

-Zionists and Americans are not Sunni, and Palestinians are not Shia, but the Shia motif endures and animates the strategic thinking of the Resistance.
+Zionists and Americans are not Sunni, and Palestinians are not Shiites, but the Shiite motif endures and animates the strategic thinking of the Resistance.
 They consider their enemies to be temporary outsiders who will eventually be forced to leave.

 An official in the al-Houthi movement captured this sentiment: “Saudi Arabia has been here for 100 years, but we have been here since before the Romans.
 They have wasted all their treasure on murdering some poor families in the mountains.
 By God, in another hundred years we will still be here, and they will be gone.”